Kristin Cavallari

-Kristin Elizabeth Cavallari (born January 5, 1987) is an American television personality, fashion designer and author.
-She first rose to fame in 2004 as a cast member on the popular MTV reality television series Laguna Beach: The Real Orange County (2004–2005), then on the spin-off MTV reality television series The Hills (2006–2010), and was later given her own E! reality series to star in, Very Cavallari (2018–2020).
+Kristin Elizabeth Cavallari (born January 5, 1987) is an American television personality, fashion designer and businesswoman.
+She first rose to fame in 2004 as a cast member on the popular MTV reality television series Laguna Beach: The Real Orange County (2004–2005), then on the spin-off MTV reality television series The Hills (2006–2010), and was later given her own E! reality series in which to star, Very Cavallari (2018–2020).
 She also starred as an actress on television shows and in films, including National Lampoon's Van Wilder: Freshman Year.
-In 2017, Cavallari founded the company Uncommon James, which sells jewelry, homeware and beauty products.
+In 2017, Cavallari founded the company Uncommon James, which sells jewelry, homeware, and beauty products.

 Early life

-Kristin Elizabeth Cavallari was born in Denver, Colorado to Judith Eifrig and Dennis Cavallari.
+Kristin Elizabeth Cavallari was born in Denver, Colorado, to Judith Eifrig and Dennis Cavallari.
 She was their second child.
 Her older brother, Michael Cavallari, died from hypothermia following a car crash in 2015.
 She is of Italian heritage through her father and of German heritage through her mother.

 After her parents divorced, Cavallari moved with her mother from Denver to Barrington, Illinois, a suburb of Chicago, where she lived until her freshman year of high school, when she moved to Laguna Beach, California, to live with her father and brother.
 She graduated from Laguna Beach High School in 2005.

-She then briefly attended Loyola Marymount University in Los Angeles but dropped out to pursue her acting career.
+She then briefly attended Loyola Marymount University in Los Angeles, but dropped out to pursue her acting career.